 3rd prizes may not be awarded below 75 points

 No prize shall be shared.
 In an exceptional case if the difference between the final scores of two choirs is less than one (1) point, the jury may propose to award two prizes of equal value (ex aequo).
 The final decision on awarding such prizes shall be made by the Director of the Competition.

 At the end of the competition, the presidents of the juries shall inform the choir directors concerning the artistic achievement of their choir.

 Choirs may enter the competition for the Grand Prize as specified in the competition announcement.
 This contest will be held if a minimum of three choirs have been entered.
 The evaluation procedure will follow the same basic principles as identified for the other competition categories.

 The Jury shall decide about the Grand Prize in conclave through secret ballot by clear majority.
-If the competition for the Grand Prize takes place, the Grand Prize must and will be awarded.4.
-Special Prizes
+If the competition for the Grand Prize takes place, the Grand Prize must and will be awarded.

 The special prizes will be awarded on the recommendation of the Presidents of the juries on the basis of the opinions of the jury members.
-The final decisions shall be made by the Artistic Board.5.
-All the decisions of the juries are final and irrevocable.
+The final decisions shall be made by the Artistic Board.